indika/blog/_posts/2013-10-25-cooking-with-chef.md

 # Concepts
 Cooking is simple.
 Chef offers a means of declaring a server architecture that is agnostic to the underlying platform.
-Despite being conceptually simple, getting started was the biggest obstacle I experencied - and hence the purpose behind this article.
+Despite being conceptually simple, getting started was the biggest obstacle I experienced - and hence the purpose behind this article.

 Chef was built to cook a farm of servers, with one server acting as the master.
 Chef-Solo differs in the way that it does not need a dedicated Chef Server.
-There are a few quirks between full blown Chef and Chef-Solo.
+There are a few quirks between full-blown Chef and Chef-Solo.

 Knife is a tool.
 This part is clear from the metaphor.
 Intuitively, I thought that knife was a tool used by Chef to perform the cook.
 I was wrong.
-Knife is a tool that you use to instruct Chef to do it's job.
+Knife is a tool that you use to instruct Chef to do its job.
 Knife is a nice name, but a bit counter intuitive.
 "Knife Solo" is the specific version of the tool required for solo cooks.

 In addition, your target node needs to be prepared by Knife Solo, before it can be cooked.